Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Testing of SAR

 Testing plays a key role in ensuring that self-adaptive robots function as intended while meeting all safety and dependability requirements.
 However, the dynamic and autonomous nature of these systems makes testing significantly challenging.
 Therefore, SAR system testing is conducted in different setups: software-in-the-loop (SiL), which evaluates robot software components within a simulated environment; model-in-the-loop (MiL), which verifies robot control logic through simulation models; and hardware-in-the-loop (HiL), which tests interaction between software and hardware by incorporating hardware components, such as sensors and actuators, into the testing process.
 Moreover, operational testing with physical robots in a controlled environment is often performed, typically supported by advanced technologies such as digital twins, which allow real-time monitoring and validation of the robot's performance.

 Many existing works focus on testing various aspects of robots, with model-driven approaches being prevalent.
 One such framework, RoboStar, provides a model-based solution for automatic test generation for autonomous robots~\cite{cavalcanti2021robostar}.
 Another approach utilises mutation testing to automatically generate tests by mutating RoboChart models~\cite{hierons2021mutation}.
-For unmanned aerial vehicles (UAVs), a model-based approach has been proposed for automated testing of interactive remote control systems~\cite{sartaj2021testing}.
+For uncrewed aerial vehicles (UAVs), a model-based approach has been proposed to automate the testing of interactive remote control systems~\cite{sartaj2021testing}.
 Similarly, a system-level testing framework, AITester, combines model-driven techniques with reinforcement learning to enable automatic and dynamic testing of unmanned aerial systems~\cite{sartaj2021automated,sartaj2024automated}.
 In addition to model-driven approaches, search-based test generation has been applied to test autonomous systems using requirements and constraint specifications~\cite{adigun2023risk,sartaj2025search}.
-Furthermore, field-based testing techniques for robots, such as in-house testing, online field testing, and offline field testing, are also quite common~\cite{caldas2024runtime}.
+Furthermore, field-based testing techniques for robots, such as in-house, online, and offline field testing, are also common~\cite{caldas2024runtime}.